 Though poetry is definitely an avocation for me at this point, I have been writing poetry most of my life.
 Like many writers, I use art to process a difficult upbringing.
 I was born and raised in rural Nevada, a landscape littered with nuclear fallout from above ground atomic testing, violent cowboys, and dysfunctional family systems, including my own.
 This landscape is largely the palette I continue to use in most of my work even though I have lived outside of it for many years now.

 I have my M.F.A. in Poetry from California State University-Fresno.
-My most direct influences are Gailmarie Pahmeier, Corrinne Clegg Hales, Kim Addonizio, Philip Levine, James Galvin, Richard Hugo, Jack Gilbert, and C. L. Rawlins, among many others.
+My most direct influences are Corrinne Clegg Hales, Kim Addonizio, Matsuo Basho, Kobayashi Issa, Elizabeth Bishop, Philip Levine, James Galvin, Richard Hugo, and Jack Gilbert, among many others.

 I currently reside in North Carolina with my wife Jessica and our cats Amy and Angie where I teach things that have nothing to do with poetry.
 There is far less nuclear fallout in North Carolina and the cowboys are milder, but there are about the same amount of dysfunctional family systems.